rickyelqasem/TZX_Tools/README.md

-v1.0.8.5 - Maxduino v3 OTLA support, Volume control while animation is loaded, and USBasp support
+v1.0.8.6 - Maxduino v3 OTLA support, Volume control while animation is loaded, and USBasp support

+Setup file has been moved to the release section to the right of this window

 Windows Tool to help you use and update your MaxDuino, TZXduino, CASDuino, ArduiTape, ZXuiTape, CPCuiTape, BeebuiTape, MSXuiTape, MZuiTape and some features like UEF Extraction (coming soon)